-PLEASE NOTE: The Kontakt files within this sample library require the full version of Kontakt 4.2.2.
+PLEASE NOTE: The Kontakt files within this sample library require the full version of Kontakt 4.2.2 or higher.
 Not compatible with the FREE Kontakt Player.

 Performed by Ian Bracken, a world-class cellist from the Liverpool Royal Philharmonic Orchestra and recorded in Liverpool´s famous Parr Street studios, Spiritoso: Live Cello Phrases is a 17Gb collection of thousands of live recorded phrases, rhythms, chords and arpeggios all compressed down to 8Gb of material using Kontakt 4´s new lossless compression technology.

 The fifty-seven Kontakt 4 instruments allow patterns to automatically sync to the tempo of your projects and a wide variety of chord, rhythm and scale types can be selected using key-switches.
 The dynamic level pp to ff can be smoothly crossfaded by mod wheel, the ensemble size can be zoomed from solo to 12 players, and two mic positions (close and room) can be chosen or blended.
 All of this adds up to incredible sonic control.

 A great tool in itself, Spiritoso also works incredibly well blended with other premium orchestral sample libraries as a way of introducing a new layer of realism into your scores.